nylas/nylas-mail/README.md

 # Build A Plugin

-Plugins lie at the heart of N1 and give it it's powerful features.
+Plugins lie at the heart of N1 and give it its powerful features.
 Building your own plugins allows you to integrate the app with other tools, experiment with new workflows, and more.
 Follow the [Getting Started guide](http://nylas.com/N1/getting-started/) to write your first plugin in 5 minutes.

 If you would like to run the N1 source and contribute, check out our [contributing guide](https://github.com/nylas/N1/blob/master/CONTRIBUTING.md)